Grevillea fulgens: Distribution and habitat

 Grevillea fulgens grows in shrubland or mallee heath in shallow gravelly soil on laterite, and is found in an area near Ravensthorpe in the Esperance Plains bioregion of south-western Western Australia.
 It is known to be a disturbance opportunist in the gravel soils of the Ravensthorpe Range.

 Conservation status

-Grevillea fulgens is listed as Endangered on the IUCN Red List of Threatened Species due to a combination of factors.
-It has a severely limited distribution with an estimated extent of occurrence of approximately 260 km^{2}.
+Grevillea fulgens is listed as endangered on the IUCN Red List of Threatened Species due to a combination of factors.
+It has a severely limited distribution with an estimated extent of occurrence of approximately 260 km2.
 It is threatened by open-cut nickel mining which is causing a continuous decline in habitat.
 Despite these threats and the species' endangered status, its population is currently stable and it is locally common within its restricted distribution.

-It is also classified as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+It is also classified as priority three by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.